 In September 2014 Forest School was placed on the curriculum and children enjoy lessons taught by qualified staff every week.
 A wonderful Mongolian Yurt with wood burning stove is at the centre of the Forest School area.

 The Broughtons remain very much part of daily life at Thorngrove.
 They are regularly seen walking their dogs (Raffy and Rory) in the grounds and take a real interest in the happiness and well-being of every child.
-More recently, three of their grandchildren have joined the school.
+More recently, four of their grandchildren have joined the school.